THE FUTURE OF CAR OWNERSHIP

 I‑PACE’s battery is charged via the car’s plug-in charge point, discreetly located behind the front wheel arch.
 Once plugged in, you are free to leave I‑PACE to charge.
 The vehicle will automatically stop charging when it reaches full charge.
 It’s safe to charge the car in the rain, or even when parked in snow, as the charging system is entirely self-contained.

-The best way to get a quick top up of your battery’s charge for those long journeys is with DC chargers – a typical 50kW charger can deliver up to 270km (168 miles) of range per hour*.
-As the public charging infrastructure improves, I‑PACE will be equipped to accept up to a 100kW DC charge rate.
-This means you can easily add 100km (62 miles) of range in just 15 minutes.
-Depending upon the service provider, public AC chargers can have a range of outputs.
-You can also find convenient charging points at places you may want to stay for several hours – or even overnight – including local shopping centres, hotels and gyms.
-Simply pull up, plug in, then go enjoy yourself.
+The best way to get a quick top up of your battery’s charge for those long journeys is with DC chargers – a typical 50kW charger can deliver up to 270km (168 miles) of range per hour3.
+As the public charging infrastructure improves,

-The Multi-Function Charging Cable (known as a Mode 2 Universal Charging Cable), supplied with I‑PACE, allows you to charge the vehicle from either a domestic socket or an industrial connector (IEC) socket.
-Ask your Jaguar Retailer for more information on using I‑PACE in other countries.
+The home charging cable enables you to charge the vehicle using a domestic power socket.
+Ask your Jaguar Retailer for more information on using I-PACE in other countries.

 PUBLIC CHARGING CABLE

 The Public Charging Cable (known as a Mode 3 Charging Cable) connects